2019 FIBA Basketball World Cup final

-The 2019 FIBA Basketball World Cup Final was the concluding basketball game which determined the winner of the 2019 FIBA Basketball World Cup.
+The 2019 FIBA Basketball World Cup final was the concluding basketball game which determined the winner of the 2019 FIBA Basketball World Cup.
 The game was played on 15 September 2019, at the Wukesong Arena, in Beijing, China, between Argentina and Spain.

 At halftime, a turnover ceremony was held to officially hand over the hosting rights of the FIBA Basketball World Cup from China to the Philippines, Japan, and Indonesia, hosts of the 2023 FIBA Basketball World Cup, which will take place from 25 August to 10 September.

+The Naismith Trophy was awarded to the winning team for the first time since the unveiling of its new version in 2017.

 Spain won their second World Cup title after a 95–75 win.
 Marc Gasol became the first player since Lamar Odom in 2010 to win an NBA championship and a World Cup in the same year, and the first non-American to win an NBA or WNBA title and either a World Cup or Olympic gold medal in the same year.

 Route to the final

 Argentina

 Argentina topped Group B in Wuhan, after beating Russia in the final group game.
 They also defeated South Korea and Nigeria to end with a 3–0 record in the first round.
 Group I in Foshan also saw the South Americans topping the group, thereby qualifying to the quarter-finals.
 Their win against Poland won them the group.
 In the quarter-finals at Dongguan, Argentina defeated 2014 World Cup runners-up and 2016 Olympic silver medalists Serbia by 10 points to qualify to the semi-finals.
 France, which had defeated the United States in their own quarter-final match-up, faced the South Americans in the semi-final at Beijing.
 Luis Scola scored his tournament-high 28 points in the game, and Rudy Gobert was limited to just three points, which led to Argentina advancing to its first World Cup final since 2002, which was Scola's first.